-The Master of Science in Victim Services Management is designed to prepare graduates to work in various areas of victim services*, including but not limited to, direct service provision (e.g., rape crisis centers or victim service providers), organizational management, and social policy development.
+The Master of Science in Victim Services Management is designed to prepare graduates to work in various areas of victim services*, including but not limited to, direct service provision (e.g., advocacy, etc.), organizational management, and social policy development.

 This degree will benefit persons with or without previous employment experience in the field of victim services.
 Courses are sequenced so that students can complete the degree in two years, enrolling in two 15-week courses per semester.
 However, the ideal candidate will have paid or volunteer work experience in the field of victim services.